pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/4_adding_new_polls/instructions.md

 }
 ```

-There's no need to call `toJson()` on the poll, we simply pass it to `add`, since `toJson` has already been declared as the `toFirestore` property in `withConverter`, so we won't need to call it again.
+There's no need to call `toJson()` on the poll, you will simply pass it to `add`, since `toJson` has already been declared as the `toFirestore` property in `withConverter`, so no need to call it again.

 ## Creating new polls